 How Does Call Queuing Work?

-The following is an explanation of how call queuing works:
+Below is a description of how call queuing operates:

-Call queuing starts when a customer places a call with a business, customer service center, or call center.
-Each incoming call is placed in a queue, forming a line of callers waiting to be served.
+Call queuing initiates when a customer calls a business, customer service group, or call center.
+Each incoming call gets stored in a queue, which creates a line of waiting callers.

 What Causes Long Call Queues?